 Through the Bachelor of Arts in Secondary Education program, an understanding of the psychology of adolescence will help guide teaching techniques, materials and curricula to meet students needs at this stage of development.
 Your coursework will give you experience with adolescents of varying ages and subjects.
 You will also learn invaluable strategies and techniques paramount to working with high school students.

-As a Secondary Education major you will gain classroom experience three times over the course of your program.
+As a Secondary Education major, you'll gain classroom experience three times over the course of your program.
 You will complete a one-day a week practicum in your first and third year.
-In your senior year you will complete a semester long experience in a secondary educational setting.
-These experiences will expose you to a wide variety of education settings, age groups, and diverse learning needs.
+In your senior year, you will complete a semester long experience in a secondary educational setting.
+These experiences will expose you to a variety of education settings, age groups, and learning needs.

 Early Childhood Education

 All Dual Degree Programs